rage/java-programming/data/part-2/4-methods.md

 <!-- Metodin paluuarvo sijoitetaan `int`-tyyppiseen muuttujaan aivan kuin mikä tahansa muukin int-arvo.
 Paluuarvo voi toimia myös osana mitä tahansa lauseketta. -->

-The return value of the method is placed in an `int`-type variable as with any other int value.
+The return value of the method is placed in an `int` type variable as with any other `int` value.
 The return value can also be used in any other expression.

 <!-- ```java